Aly Borromeo: International career

 Borromeo first represented the Philippines at under-19 level during the 2000 AFC Youth Championship qualifiers and was also a goalkeeper at that time.
 Four years later, he made his full international debut at the 2004 Tiger Cup, playing in all four matches.
 Playing as a striker, he assisted two goals by Emelio Caligdong to give the Philippines their first ever win in the competition, defeating newly-independent Timor-Leste 2–1.

 He also represented the Philippines at under-23 level.
 At the 2005 Southeast Asian Games on home soil, serving as captain, he scored in a 4–2 win against Cambodia as the Philippines failed to progress to the knockout stage.

+International goals

 Personal

 Borromeo is the biological son of prominent Australian businessman Marcus Blackmore.
 He did not meet his father until he was 27.
 One of his step-sisters is fashion designer Imogen Merrony.
+KC Concepcion had been in a relation with ex-boyfriend Borromeo from 2017 to 2018.
+However, she reunited with him in October 2024.